equivalentideas/home/_posts/2016-02-29-waverley-council-meeting.markdown

 and wanted more information about the project.
 I had no idea about the plan before last night.

-I'm not familiar with them,
+I’m not familiar with them,
 but I thought Councillors [John Wakefield](http://www.waverley.nsw.gov.au/council/councillors/bondi_ward#john ) and [Dominic (Darugland Boondi Boondi) Wy Kanak](http://www.waverley.nsw.gov.au/council/councillors/bondi_ward#dominic) did a good job standing up for greater public involvement in the redevelopment.